 -

 I cannot tell them to wait, only that you called and are en-route to the trip and what time you expect to arrive.
 Guides leave promptly at the departure times, unless someone is late.
-In the case where a guest is late we wait for 15 minutes after the departure time, then proceed to launch without the late guests.
+In the case where a guest is late we proceed to launch without the late guests.

 -